drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2b/readme.md

 **Figure 2: The generated report of SweetViz EDA Tool.**
 </div>

-*   Explore the correlations.
+*   Explore the Correlations/Association analysis.
 ```
 report_correlation = sv.analyze(df, pairwise_analysis='on')
 report_correlation.show_html('Correlation_Report.html')
 ```
+A major source of insight and unique features of SweetViz' association graph and analysis is that it unifies in a single graph:

-  1. To  analysis the correlations, click **ASSOCIATIONS** button on top of the report.
+  1. To  analyse the associations, click **ASSOCIATIONS** button on top of the report.
 <div align="center">

 ![c1](https://github.com/drshahizan/Python_EDA/assets/87573002/06d5a11c-a391-46cc-b4be-fbbf19a568f9)